-The AD7328 can have a total of four true differential analog input pairs.
-Differential signals have some benefits over singleended signals, including better noise immunity based on the device's common-mode rejection and improvements in distortion performance.
+The AD7328 can have four true differential analog input pairs.
+Differential signals have some benefits over single-ended signals, including better noise immunity based on the device's common-mode rejection and improvements in distortion performance.
 Figure 34 defines the configuration of the true differential analog inputs of the AD7328.